COG-UK/docs/when-metadata.md

 | ~`1500`  | Pipeline ends | After a few hours, the Majora bot will annouce to `#inbound-distribution` the number of sequences that made it through the pipeline and passed basic QC. |

 ## Outbound pipeline
-GISAID and ENA pipelines typically run on Mondays.
+GISAID and ENA pipelines run on Mondays.
 All sites are automatically enrolled for ENA uploads.
 You must however [opt-in for GISAID uploads](gisaid).
+Data uploaded over the weekend will miss the official reporting cut-off, but will be included in Monday's outbound pipeline.

 #### Note